aadya940/native-layer/README.md

 MCP is excellent when tools are remote or need to be language-agnostic over the network.
 Native Layer is optimized for local, hardware-adjacent, low-latency agent tooling where network calls and repeated serialization are the bottleneck.

+Also, hot reloading gives the ability to an AI Agent to write and register its own tools at runtime.

 ## How it works